jepler/ProvenDelights/README.txt

-This project aims to include templated C++ implementations of many of the algorithms from http://www.hackersdelight.org/[Hacker's Delight], alongside CBMC proofs of the implementations.
+This project aims to include templated C++ implementations of many of the algorithms from http://www.hackersdelight.org/[Hacker's Delight], alongside http://www.cprover.org/cbmc/[CBMC]  proofs of the implementations.
 While the implementations are typically trivial, that they work at all is often nonobvious.
 Proofs can show that they work for all input values.

 The fully built documentation of a recent version can always be found online: http://jepler.github.io/ProvenDelights/